 In Trump’s world, importers are losers, made possible by multilateral trade deals.
 He abandoned Trans-Pacific Partnership and may quit NAFTA.
 With a booming economy — plus stimulated by massive corporate tax cuts — these protectionist policies will likely trigger inflation, reduce domestic consumption and slow down the economy.
 Meanwhile, other countries will assume the leadership role in trade deals.

 Trump also has a bizarre affinity with world’s worst human rights abusers.
 His public praise for autocrats consumes U.S. soft power and enables dictators around the world.
-In his words, getting along well with world leaders, including autocrats, is “not bad thing.”
+In his words, getting along well with world leaders, including autocrats, is “not a bad thing.”
 The troubling part is that this not for strategic reasons, as was the case with past U.S. presidents.
 He admires tyrants’ toughness.
 He respects strongmen.

 Putting moral standards aside, the current global order is what the U.S. could hope for.
 This is exactly the kind of world order that Russia and China are unhappy with.
 Trump’s dystopian worldview that the international system is rigged against American interests is misguided at best.